JorgeRojo/token-baker/README.md

 ## How to Contribute

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Please check out the [CONTRIBUTING.md](CONTRIBUTING.md) file for details.
+Please check out the [CONTRIBUTING.md](docs/CONTRIBUTING.md) file for details.

 ## License

 This project is licensed under the **Mozilla Public License 2.0**.
-See the [LICENSE.md](LICENSE.md) file for full details.
+See the [LICENSE](LICENSE) file for full details.